 We are a multi-generational family farm!
 Bill and Diane own the original farm.
-Suzanne owns her own farm nearby and manages both farms as one unit.
+Suzanne and Jacque, are on farm nearby and manage all farms as one under the Lions Gate brand.
 Bill Jr. helps with the ever-ongoing farm construction/repair activities.
-Barbara and Ken have both left us now, but many of our visitors may remember “Gram” from our phone line and “Gramps” if they took a tour.
+And now, the third and fourth generation, Maile and great-grandaughter Mai also have a farm.
+Our elders, Barbara and Ken have both left us now, but many of our visitors may remember “Gram” from our phone line and “Gramps” if they took a tour.

-In addition, we grow numerous tropical and subtropical fruits including papaya, guava, mango, pineapple, oranges, coconut, banana, jaboticaba, passion fruit, rambutan, longan, soursop, avocado, wi fruit, blood orange, Kau orange, tangelo, tangerine, ruby red grapefruit, lemon, lime, atemoya, jabon (Chinese grapefruit), cinnamon, clove, lychee, Dorsett apple, surinam cherry, plum and starfruit.
+In addition, we grow numerous tropical and subtropical fruits including papaya, guava, mango, pineapple, oranges, coconut, banana, jaboticaba, passion fruit, avocado, , blood orange, Kau orange, tangelo, tangerine, ruby red grapefruit, lemon, lime, atemoya, jabon (Chinese grapefruit), cinnamon, and surinam cherry.
 These are grown for our personal enjoyment and are not sold commercially.

 We also have many tropical decorative plants as well, including bromeliad, fascinating heliconias, several varieties of ginger, anthuriums, orchids, bird of paradise, plumerias, pointsettias, jasmine (pikake), bamboo, tube rose, many varieties of palm, ti, croton, angel trumpet flower, diffenbachia, scheleria, bougainvilla, gardenia, cycads, and hibiscus.